 But Fitzgerald repeats certain words, deliberately obviously, and we can get insight into what he was up to.

 What does that mean in material terms?
-It means colour, elements of nature and heightened sensibility and tangible emotion.
+It means color, elements of nature, and heightened sensibility and tangible emotion.

 Neurolinguistic programming in The Great Gatsby